: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : slogan - a brief, striking phrase designed to be memorable, evoke emotional appeal, and reinforce a specific message or idea. : "She was appointed.
 The people of Georgia have been disappointed" employs rhyme and wordplay to turn a critique of the opponent's legitimacy into a punchy line that the audience can easily grasp and remember. more...

-: fear mongering - inducing fear or anxiety about an issue by exaggerating threats or by raising uncertainty and doubt through vague, unsupported warnings. : The statement raises fear by using loaded rhetoric like "socialism," "open borders," and "defunding the police," which characterize the opposition as dangerous, while avoiding the complexity of the policies being discussed. more...
+: appeal to fear - inducing fear, anxiety, or uncertainty about an issue to shape how it is perceived or responded to. : The statement raises fear by using loaded rhetoric like "socialism," "open borders," and "defunding the police," which characterize the opposition as dangerous, while avoiding the complexity of the policies being discussed. more...

 : minimization - portraying something you don't want to address as trivial or insignificant, to divert attention from it and onto matters deemed more important. : Warnock trivializes clarifying his position on Supreme Court expansion, given what he presents as the public's greater concern for COVID-19 relief. more...